biodati/studio_help/docs/sections/knowledge/importing_nanopubs.md

 As long as you have a NanoPub saved onto your computer in a .json format, you can import it onto BioDati Studio!

-1. Click the import symbol in the banner, and select Knowledhe from the dropdown.
+1. Click the import symbol in the banner, and select Knowledge from the dropdown.

 **OR**